When I first saw my friends playing the bass, I thought it sounded really cool!

 For extreme comfort or a guitarist transitioning to bass, go with the Ibanez miKro GSRM20.
 It’s also the lowest-priced option on the list.

-The Squier Bronco Bass is made for those who like things straightforward.
+The Squier Bronco Bass is made for those who like straightforward things.
 Zero complications, just playing!

 For those who want a more manageable bass but don’t want to lose all the benefits of a full-scale bass, the Ibanez SRMD200 Mezzo is the proper one.

-If you’re willing to spend a little more, you can have the Squier Classic Vibe Mustang, a great bass with a premium retro feeling.
+If you’re willing to spend a little more, you can have the Squier Classic Vibe Mustang, a great instrument with a premium retro feeling.

-But in the end, I’d personally go with the Gretsch G2220 because it has its own personality and can be upgraded with no difficulty to end up being a great bass.
+But in the end, I’d personally go with the Gretsch G2220 as the best short-scale bass under $500 because it has its own personality and can be upgraded with no difficulty to end up being a great bass.